 Download the .zip file and extract the Word template.

-screenshot of general email signatures
+screenshot of an email signature

-screenshot of alumni email signatures
+screenshot of an email signature

 Instructions on How to Create Your Outlook Email Signature